Walkley Road

 Walkley Road (Ottawa Road #74) is a major road in Ottawa, Ontario, Canada.
-It runs from Riverside Drive to Ramseyville Road (formerly Baseline Road).
+It runs from Riverside Drive to Ramsayville Road (formerly Baseline Road).
 It is mostly a four-lane divided road which runs through both residential and industrial areas of the southern part of urban Ottawa.
+The majority of the road from Riverside Drive to Russell Road has a 50 km/h (31 mph) speed limit, passing through neighbourhoods like Riverside Park, Ledbury-Herongate-Ridgemont-Ellwood, and Urbandale.
+From Russell Road to the turn where it becomes Ramsayville Road, the speed limit is 80 km/h (50 mph).